turbot/tailpipe-docs/docs/manage/plugin.md

 $ tailpipe plugin install aws
 ```

-This will download the latest aws plugin from the hub registry, and will set up a default connection named `aws`.
+This will download the latest aws plugin from the Hub registry.

-> [!NOTE]
-> If you install multiple versions of a plugin only the first installation will create a connection automatically for you, you will need to create/edit a [connection](/docs/manage/connection) configuration file in order to use the additional versions of the plugin.

 ## Installing a Specific Version